 As a company entering into a possible investment, when accepting an investor term sheet, consider the provisions relating to termination of that term sheet.
 There’s nothing worse than being stuck in an unlimited holding pattern while trying to raise funds.

-- Set an automatic termination date (30 days, 60 days) that will provide sufficient time for due diligence and receiving and reviewing legal documentation.
+- Set an automatic termination date (30 days, 60 days) that will provide sufficient time for due diligence and receiving and reviewing legal documentation (the termination date can be extended after that day by written approval).

 - Make sure that the termination provision is in writing (can be in a non-binding term sheet with certain binding provisions, including the termination mechanism).